Welcome to our guide showcasing the most popular types of patios including pros & cons and design ideas.

 A big part of this is the fact that paver patios take a lot of prep work before the material itself is laid down.
 The first step is to remove any dirt or grass down to the subsoil level.
 In some places, this is as deep as a foot and a half.

 Then, gravel must be added and then leveled.
 After that, about an inch bedding sand needs to be installed and after that you can install the pavers themselves.
-Once the pavers are set out, PVC or metal edging needs to be used with edge spikes to be used at a measurement of at least every foot.
+Once the paving stones are set out, PVC or metal edging needs to be used with edge spikes to be used at a measurement of at least every foot.

 Once the pavers are set, you’ll want to use a broom to brush sand into the gaps between them.
 You’ll then want to vibrate these into place.
 Finally, the patio will need to be cleaned and sealed.
 You can make your patio last even longer if you use a seal for patios that is weatherproof.